ryansgot/forsuredbandroid/README.md

 # forsuredb
 forsuredb is a project designed to take a lot of the work out of database programming.
 Inspired mainly by the retrofit project (https://github.com/square/retrofit) and ActiveRecord (https://github.com/rails/rails/tree/master/activerecord), forsuredb is intended to be a typesafe, quick means of defining and working with data.
 It is not intended to replace existing frameworks, but to work within them (see the Android Development subheading below).

-Note that if you're upgrading from forsuredbandroid 0.0.3 and forsuredbcompiler 0.0.3 to 0.1.0 of both, then you have to clear all migrations and run ```./gradlew dbmigrate```.
+Note that if you're upgrading from forsuredbandroid 0.0.3 and forsuredbcompiler 0.0.3 to 0.1.0 or greater of both, then you have to clear all migrations and run ```./gradlew dbmigrate```.
 You'll also have to change all calls to ```ForSure.resolve```.
 This sucks, but it's a consequence of getting better.
 The API will be solid when version 1.0.0 is released.

 ## Possible Use Cases
 1. Android Development